QuentinRa/blog.quentinra.dev/proj/agile-scrum/sprint/planning.md

 And split again, until each task can be done in some hours.

 You will manage all of theses task in your ``Sprint backlog``.

+## Evaluates the time

+Sometimes, we put the time needed in order to do a task on it.
+A little game is to ask everyone to write on a paper how much time they thing a task will take, then the average value may be used as an answer.

+The list of values must be set, like

+* 0
+* 1/2
+* 1
+* 2
+* 3
+* 5
+* 8
+* 13
+* 20
+* 40
+* 100
+* ?
+* inf.

+unit is up to your liking.
+If you have a hard time giving a value, then instead a using values, ask peoples to sort the tasks because that should be possible 2 by 2.